Pirbright Institute

 The Pirbright Institute (formerly the Institute for Animal Health) is a research institute in Surrey, England, dedicated to the study of infectious diseases of farm animals.
 It forms part of the UK government's Biotechnology and Biological Sciences Research Council (BBSRC).
-The institute employs scientists, vets, PhD students, and operations staff.
+The institute employs scientists, veterinarians, PhD students, and operations staff.

 History

 It began in 1914 to test cows for tuberculosis.
 More buildings were added in 1925.
 Compton was established by the Agricultural Research Council in 1937.
 Pirbright became a research institute in 1939 and Compton in 1942.
 The Houghton Poultry Research Station at Houghton, Cambridgeshire was established in 1948.
 In 1963 Pirbright became the Animal Virus Research Institute and Compton became the Institute for Research on Animal Diseases.
 The Neuropathogenesis Unit (NPU) was established in Edinburgh in 1981.
 This became part of the Roslin Institute in 2007.

 In 1987, Compton, Houghton and Pirbright became the Institute for Animal Health, being funded by BBSRC.
 Houghton closed in 1992, operations at Compton ended in 2015.

 The Edward Jenner Institute for Vaccine Research was sited at Compton until October 2005, when it merged with the vaccine programmes of the University of Oxford and the Institute for Animal Health.

 The Pirbright site was implicated in the 2007 United Kingdom foot-and-mouth outbreak, with the Health and Safety Executive (HSE) concluding that a local case of the disease was a result of contaminated effluent release either from the Pirbright Institute or the neighbouring Merial Animal Health laboratory.

 Significant investment (over £170 million) took place at Pirbright with the development of new world-class laboratory and animal facilities.
 The institute has been known as "The Pirbright Institute" since October 2012.

 On 14 June 2019 the largest stock of the rinderpest virus was destroyed at the Pirbright Institute.